Is the era of bank secrecy over?

 Anand: What do you think the most ideal system would be then?
 I mean, is there a way to have a kind of global tax system that is fully transparent?

 Saint-Amans: We cannot have a global tax system for a simple reason: tax is at the core of sovereignty; consent to tax is at the core of democracy.
 So the people of different countries have to decide on their own tax system.
 That said, the economy is globalized and nations cannot just stay domestic.
 So what we need is tax cooperation.
-So it's not one global system but a system where all these sovereignities will cooperate, will exchange information, will be transparent one with the other.
+So it's not one global system but a system where all these sovereignties will cooperate, will exchange information, will be transparent one with the other.

 Anand: But they're not going to do that are they?
 The whole point of tax havens is to compete with other countries and say "hey bring your money here it's cheaper we're not going to tax it."
 That's always going to be an incentive.